benjymous/annotations/sandman/sandman.67.md

 - #### Panel 3

-  **This statement about time seems a bit odd**: in 64:20:2 Dream says it has been five days, and defeating Loki took only a short time after that.
+  This statement about time seems a bit odd: in 64:20:2 Dream says it has been five days, and defeating Loki took only a short time after that.
 On the other hand, quite a bit more time has passed in the waking world since then.
 We don't know how long it took the Corinthian and Daniel to come from Swartalfheim to the Dreaming.

 - #### Panel 5